zwang0805/md-analyzer/README.md

 # Installation:
 The following installation is built on the previous installation, with one additional package, ProLif, required for the calculation of protein-ligand fingerprint.
-Please install prolif using the following command:
+Please use the following command:
 ```
+# create a new virtual environment:
+conda create -n mdanalyzer python=3.9
+# activate virtual environment
-conda activate openmm
+conda activate mdanalyzer
+#install mdanalysis
+conda install -c conda-forge mdanalysis
+# install prolif
 conda install -c conda-forge prolif
 ```